 Lux Madriana was a religious movement active in Britain in the 1970s.
-Relatively little is known about it and it ceased to exist toward the end of the decade.
+Relatively little is known about it despite plentiful speculation.

-Its main claim to being remembered is that it was the first organization to publish the Filianic Scriptures – or at least a version of them – as well as some internet-based attempts to revive the movement in the early 21st century.
+Its main claim to being remembered is that it was the first organization to publish the Filianic Scriptures – or at least a version of them.

 Because Lux Madriana was the first organization to publish (a version of) the Scriptures it is often taken as the originator of them, and they are sometimes attributed to "a member of Lux Madriana" and even referred to as "the Madrian Scriptures".